-Frank Phillips College Dalhart Center - the FPC Dalhart Center is currently located at 412 Denver Avenue in Dalhart; however, the new Dalhart Center is under construction and is expected to open to the public in 2018.
-The FPC Dalhart Center provides area residents the ability to participate in fully transferable, core academic classes taught locally and via distance learning technology.
+Frank Phillips College Rahll Campus - the FPC Rahll Campus is located in Dalhart, TX and opened in the summer of 2018.
+The 24,000 square foot facility provides area residents the ability to participate in fully transferable, core academic classes taught locally and via distance learning technology.
 Area residents have access to FPC's wide variety of instructional programs and course offerings and a full complement of continuing education support services, including business and industry training, extended education, adult learning opportunities, and children's summer activities.
-In 2016, the counties of Hartley and Dallam voted to adopt a maintenance tax for a campus.
-Construction of a new complex is currently underway and expected to be completed in 2018.